ryanpdwyer/react-eleventy/tools.md

 ### Chemical structures or reactions

-- **ChemDraw** We have licenses on some computer in the 3rd floor Bracy computer room.
+- **ChemDraw** We have licenses on some computers.
 There is also a 2 week [free trial option](http://scistore.cambridgesoft.com/ScistoreSoftwareDisplay.aspx?Trial=Trial) if you want to use it to draw a bunch of reactions without having to use those computers.
     - Note: The defaults are not good!
 Use ACS 1996 settings.
+    - We have a new site license; hopefully you will be able to use that if needed before the end of the semester.
+- [ChemDraw JS](https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html) This is a limited, free version of ChemDraw in the browser.
 - [MarvinJS](https://marvinjs-demo.chemaxon.com/latest/) A free alternative - a nice set of defaults for organic-chemistry-style structures is

 <img alt="Settings for MarvinJS" src="/img/marvin-js-settings.png" width="50%"/>

 **Learn more:**